suisuyy/learn/doc/note/linuxnote.md

 ## user
-useradd -m -G sudo admin
+useradd -m -s / -G sudo admin

 echo "admin ALL=(ALL) ALL" > /etc/sudoers
 %sudo  ALL=(ALL) NOPASSWD: ALL